ruivieira/ccfd-demo-summit/README.md

 - [Seldon Core](deploy/grafana/SeldonCore.json)
 - [Spark Metrics](deploy/grafana/SparkMetrics.json)

-The additional Prometheus metrics exposed by the different components are:
+Additional Prometheus metrics are exposed by the router at `ccd-fuse:8091/prometheus`, namely:

-- `ccd-fuse`:
 - `transaction.incoming`, total number of incoming transactions
 - `transaction.outgoing (type=standard)`, total outgoing transactions to the "standard" business process
 - `transaction.outgoing (type=fraud)`, total outgoing transactions to the "fraud" business process
 - `notifications.outgoing`, the number of customers notified (via SMS, email, etc) about a potentially fraudulent transaction
 - `notifications.incoming`:
   - `notifications.incoming(response=approved)`, number of customers which approved the transaction
   - `notifications.incoming(response=non_approved)`, number of customers which did not approved the transaction

 ## Description